Nacho114/swissdef-template/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Done

+### Kai

+- [x] Redo the contact page, either revert what was before, or better do a better version :p
+- [x] Go over text with my Mom so she can change (just english) - she got sleepy while doing it and said she trust that i do it well lol tmr she wanted to do frx text tho
+- [x] Ask my mom to get a WAP first aid kit pic, with white background - under: static/assets/products/wap/wap_first_aid_kit.png
+- [x] Add bullet features for training
+- [x] Make statistics chart responsive for mobile (Either remove or resize) (isnt it responsive already ?)
+- [x] Advanced SEO
+- [x] Add bullet features for maintenance
+- [x] Prettify contact page
+- [x] Do statistics diagram (Figma)
+- [x] SEO

+### Ignacio

+- [ ] Unify font size to 3-4 vars
+- [x] add two more packages for training and remove one for maintanance so there is only one
+- [x] add about section for the website
+- [x] Make landing services responsive
+- [x] change the text and for defibrilator make it LONG and with MD
+- [x] for the main units she wants a long text with all the sections
+- [x] Review Privacy policy and such - i fixed it 4u xoxo gossip gurl
+- [x] Finish links
+- [x] Move text to i18n
+- [x] Hide extra course (maybe for future online course)